A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2007) T. Rivoal , Propri\'{e}t\'{e}s diophantiennes du d\'{e}veloppement en cotangente continue de Lehmer . \emph{Monatshefte f\"{u}r Mathematik} \textbf{150}, no. 1, 49--71.
-MR2297253.
-Cited in \textsc{Schweiger 2016}.
-From the English abstract: ``This article deals with an algorithm [\textsc{Lehm-er 1938}] which enables us to write any real positive number as the sum of an alternating series of cotangents of integers $n_\nu, \nu \ge 0$, in a unique way.
-We continue the work begun by Lehmer and continued by Shallit : amongst other things, we give explicitly the link between the rational approximations of a given real number coming from this algorithm and the usual convergents of the same real number and we produce a quasi-optimal bound for the growth of the sequence $(n_\nu)_{\nu\ge0}$ associated to an algebraic number.
+From the English abstract: ``This article deals with an algorithm which enables us to write any real positive number as the sum of an alternating series of cotangents of integers $n_\nu, \nu \ge 0$, in a unique way.
+We continue the work begun by Lehmer [\hyperref[Leh1938]{\textsc{Lehmer 1938}}] and continued by Shallit [\hyperref[Sha1976]{\textsc{Shallit 1976}}] : amongst other things, we give explicitly the link between the rational approximations of a given real number coming from this algorithm and the usual convergents of the same real number and we produce a quasi-optimal bound for the growth of the sequence $(n_\nu)_{\nu\ge0}$ associated to an algebraic number.
 We also determine the regular continued fractions of an exceptional class of continued cotangent developments, which enables us to produce optimal irrationality measures of these expansions."

-\item (2007) Jonathan Sondow and Petros Hadjicostas , The generalized-Euler-constant function $\gamma(z)$ and a generalization of Somos's quadratic recurrence constant. \emph{Journal of Mathematical Analysis and Applications} \textbf{332}, no. 1, 292--314.
-MR2319662.
+\item (2007) Jonathan Sondow and Petros Hadjicostas , The generalized-Euler-constant function $\gamma(z)$ and a generalization of Somos's quadratic recurrence constant. \emph{Journal of Mathematical Analysis and Applications} \textbf{332}(1), 292--314.